-CBSE 10th results 2020 to be declared tomorrow
+CBSE class 10th Result 2020 to be declared tomorrow

 New Delhi, July 14: CBSE board will announce 10th results 2020 tomorrow i.e July 15 on its official website.
 The students can check for their results on the official websites of CBSE.
 The results, once declared, can be accessed on these official websites - results.nic.in, cbseresults.nic.in and cbse.nic.in.